UTC --:--:--

 Forecast mode

-• Profile maturityprovisional (0.6), reviewed (0.80), calibrated (0.95).
-A fresh profile with no operator outcomes scores lower confidence than one calibrated against hundreds of paired outcomes.
+• Profile maturity (profile_maturity): rises as a profile is calibrated against outcomes — provisional (0.75), reviewed (0.85), calibrated (0.95).
+A fresh profile with no operator outcomes scores lower confidence than one calibrated against many paired outcomes.

-• Hierarchical calibration — how locally the spot resolved.
-Sub-spot with n≥100 outcomes scores 1.0.
+• Hierarchical calibration (hierarchical_calibration): how locally the spot resolved.
+A sub-spot with n≥100 outcomes scores 1.0.
 Falling back to cluster or regional level scores 0.85–0.95.

 Historical mode

 Returned by /v1/score/historical.
-Confidence reflects sample size + reanalysis coverage — older years (pre-1979 for marine, pre-1940 for atmospheric) carry lower confidence even when the score distribution looks tight.
+Confidence reflects sample size and reanalysis coverage: older years (pre-1979 for marine, pre-1940 for atmospheric) carry lower confidence even when the score distribution looks tight.

 Climate mode